 How do I write a press release that is going to really get some traction?”
-We hear this question on a daily basis, and when writing a press release is certainly one of the most important you can ask.
+We hear this question on a daily basis, and when writing a press release it's certainly one of the most important you can ask.
+Before you start make sure you have a legitimate reason for your press release.
 Here is a step by step guide listing the seven essential factors for writing a great press release.

 Writing an effective headline is the most important part of writing a great press release.
 If we had to break down the parts of a press release into percentages based on importance, the headline would be 70 percent!
 When a journalist or reader is searching through a sea of competing headlines, all vying for their attention, the PR with the most engaging title and the best hook wins.

 Here are a few tips for writing a winning headline.

 Keep it short and to the point.
 The service we use has an 80 character limit.
 It must be engaging and capture the reader’s attention without sounding like a pitch or advertisement.
 ALWAYS write for the reader and not for the search engines.
 If you have key phrases that you would like to place in the headline that’s fine, but only if it is written for the reader and does not sound contrived or artificial.
 Keep ‘em wanting more.
 A great headline makes the reader want to continue and read the rest of the release.
 If you are having trouble coming up with headlines and/or reasons to write your release, go here and check out our free download -> “108 Brilliant Ideas for Writing Super Effective Press Releases.“

 Basically, the summary tells the reader what the rest of your release is about.
 A lot of times the headline and summary are the only things displayed on a syndication channel, so those should be your best, most engaging sections.
 Also, since those may be the only two sections displayed, it is a great idea to put a link to your site at the beginning of a summary.